Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Generalization to Stochastic Rewards

 \section{Generalization to Stochastic Rewards}

-As in \citet{anand2025meanfield}, this section extends the \texttt{ALTERNATING-MARL} framework to handle environments where rewards are stochastic.
+As in \cite{anand2025meanfield}, this section extends the \texttt{ALTERNATING-MARL} framework to handle environments where rewards are stochastic.
 While our primary analyses is for deterministic local rewards, many real-world multi-agent systems can be drawn from a probability distribution.
 First, note that the local-agent policy-learning algorithm can a priori handle stochastic rewards since it is a nonstationary MDP.
 Therefore, it suffices to handle the case for the global agent.
 We begin by fixing a local agent policy $\pi_\ell$, thereby giving that the local agent reward component has form $r_l(s_i, s_g, a_i) = r_l(s_i, s_g)$.